 4. What is the maximum mortgage size for the state of Oregon?

-- Conventional: For a single-family home purchase in Oregon, the conventional loan limit is set at $424,100 in 2017.
-These limits could go up in 2018 due to rising house prices.
+- Conventional: For a single-family home purchase in Oregon, the conventional loan limit is set at $510,400 in 2020.

 5. What’s the best kind of loan for my situation?

 The best way to choose an Oregon home loan is to seek help from a knowledgeable broker or loan officer.
 And that’s where we come in.
-Sammamish Mortgage has been helping borrowers across the Pacific Northwest for more than 20 years.
+Sammamish Mortgage has been helping borrowers across the Pacific Northwest about 28 years.
 We can answer any financing-related questions you have, as well as providing you with an estimate of your monthly housing costs.

 Get Answers to Your Mortgage Questions

 If you have questions about qualifying for an Oregon home loan, or if you would like to receive a rate quote, please contact our staff.
 We look forward to helping you with your mortgage financing needs.
 Sammamish Mortgage offers plenty of mortgage programs for borrowers throughout Washington, Oregon, Idaho, and Colorado.
 Please contact us if you have mortgage-related questions.